nymea/nymea-wiki/Getting-started.md

 * starting guh as daemon (service)
 * starting guh as application (terminal application) and see all debug outputs.

+> **Note:** if you have installed the snappy package, please follow the [Getting started with guh snappy](https://github.com/guh/guh/wiki/Getting-started-snappy) instructions.

 In order to get help you can type in the terminal `guhd -h`:

     $ guhd -h